yaIPAM/yaIPAM/docs/Install.md

 `php composer.phar update`

-## 3. Install the SQL schema

-Currently there is no installer, which can help you with this step.
-You can use doctrine to install the schema for you vendor/bin/doctrine orm:schema-tools:create

-## 4. Copy config.dist.php to config.php
+## 3. Copy config.dist.php to config.php

-## 5. Edit the values under config.php so they will fit your needs.
+You should edit the config.php with the data for your setup before proceeding with the database.

-## 6. Create a cache/ directory and make it writable for the PHP and HTTPD process
+## 4. Create the cache/ directory

+The cache directory is needed to cache template files.
+It needs to be writable by PHP.

+## 5. Install the SQL schema

+To install the schema you can use the following command:

+`./manager orm:schema-tools:create`

+## 6. Updating from older version

+Updating should be quite easy if you have just installed the new application code and configured the config.php correctly.
+Just execute the migrations tool:

+`./manager migrations:execute`